Ecconia/Ecconia-LogicWorld-Mods/Readme.md

 - `AssemblyLoader`: Loads DLL files (like for example Harmony) into runtime.
 - `HarmonyForLogicWorld`: Loads Harmony into the runtime.
+- `EccsLogicWorldAPI`: A collection of useful tools for modders to make use of.

 #### Client & Server: (Installed on both sides)